Tractable Post-Selection Maximum Likelihood Inference for the Lasso: Maximum Likelihood Estimation for the Lasso

-\end{theorem} Before we exemplify the behavior of the proposed algorithm we first discuss some technicalities.
-The sampling algorithm proposed in the previous section assumes knowledge of the residual standard error, a quantity that in practice must be estimated from the data.
-One possible candidate for a variance estimate is that based on refitting the lasso-selected model by least squares.
-While this estimate is consistent (see Section \ref{sub:consistency}), in our experience, it tends to underestimate the true residual variance.
-Thus, we opt for the cross-validated lasso variance estimate:
+Before we exemplify the behavior of the proposed algorithm we first discuss some technicalities.
+The sampling algorithm proposed in the previous section assumes knowledge of the residual standard error $\sigma$, a quantity that in practice must be estimated from the data.
+We find that the cross-validated Lasso variance estimate recommended by \citet{reid2013study} works well for our purposes.

-\citet{reid2013study} show in an extensive simulation study that this estimate works well in a variety of different settings.

-As in the univariate normal case, the post-selection estimator for the lasso performs adaptive shrinkage on the refitted regression coefficients.
-However, the asymmetry between the thresholds dictated by different sign sets may cause the sign of the conditional coefficient estimate to be different than the one inferred by the lasso.
+As in the univariate normal case, the post-selection estimator for the Lasso performs adaptive shrinkage on the refitted regression coefficients.
+However, the asymmetry between the thresholds dictated by different sign sets may cause the sign of the conditional coefficient estimate to be different than the one inferred by the Lasso.
 Empirically we have found some benefit for constraining the signs of the estimated coefficients to those of the refitted least-squares coefficient estimates.